 Does a student with a service animal have to submit documentation?

-Students with service animals are not required to register with disability services or submit documentation for the service animal.
+Students with service animals are not required to register with the Compliance Office or submit documentation for the service animal.
 However, students are encouraged to complete the disability services process for increased communication, organization, and review of services.
 The submission of documentation may assist the College in determining further accommodation services for which the individual may be eligible for and can improve the organization of modifications in classrooms that may be necessary.

 How to Request Accommodations?

-- Meet with an Academic Advisor to complete an application and intake for disability services.
+- Meet with an Academic Advisor to complete an application and intake for requesting accommodations.

 - Submit documentation from a medical, educational or psychological professional to Student Services or the Compliance Office.

-- Check MCC student email for Accommodation Request Forms (ARFs).
+- Check MCC student email for Letter of Accommodation (LOA).

-Upon receiving a student’s signed Accommodation Request Forms (ARFs), the Compliance Office will forward the forms to the appropriate instructor(s).
+The Compliance Office will send an Accommodation Request Form (ARF) to the appropriate instructor(s).
 Changes to course schedule should be forwarded to the Compliance Office.

-In order for a student to receive accommodations, accommodation forms must be reviewed and signed by the student and the Compliance Office every semester.
+In order for a student to receive accommodations, accommodations must be requested by the student every semester.